ChristianFrisson/HAPI/README.md

 be downloaded, compiled and installed on the system used if that feature is desired.
 The libraries used by HAPI are:

- Required libraries.
-Without these HAPI will not function.
+**Required libraries :** Without these HAPI will not function.
   - pthread.
 Included with Windows distribution, most probably installed on other systems.

- Optional libraries, without these some features of HAPI will be disabled and some of the distributed examples will not work.
+**Optional libraries :** Without these some features of HAPI will be disabled and some of the distributed examples will not work.
   - wxWidgets.
 Needed for one of the examples distributed. http://www.wxwidgets.org/
   - OpenGL.
 Installed on all systems.
 For those interested see http://www.opengl.org/